ckeditor/ckeditor5/docs/installation/getting-started/basic-api.md

 	} );
 ```

-### Example – Balloon editor
+### Example – balloon editor

-The procedure is the same as for Inline editor.
+The procedure is the same as for inline editor.
 The only difference is that you need to use the {@link module:editor-balloon/ballooneditor~BalloonEditor#create `BalloonEditor.create()`} method.

 Add an element where CKEditor should initialize to your page: